sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/4 - Better Late Than Never.md

 "okay, fine, i don't. i *want* to breathe."

-"What about, um, Dream and Nightmare?
-What version of... our universe... created them?"
+"What about, um, Dream and Nightmare?”
+Asked Frisk.
+“What version of... our universe... created them?"

 "None of them," was X-Chara's simple answer.